uswds/uswds-site/pages/documentation/getting-started/sample-contract-language.md

     </button>
   </h4>
   <div id="example-1" class="usa-accordion__content font-mono-xs padding-2 radius-bottom-md">
-    <p>Any website that is developed, modernized, enhanced, maintained, or otherwise delivered as a result of this contract shall be in compliance with the website standards of the Technology Transformation Services of the General Services Administration at <a href="https://designsystem.digital.gov/website-standards/">https://designsystem.digital.gov/website-standards/</a>.</p>
+    <p>Any website that is developed, modernized, enhanced, maintained, or otherwise delivered as a result of this contract shall be in compliance with the website standards of the Technology Transformation Services of the General Services Administration at <a href="{{ site.baseurl }}/website-standards/">https://designsystem.digital.gov/website-standards/</a>.</p>
     <p>The U.S. Web Design System (USWDS) shall be adopted incrementally over the life of the requirement and the contractor shall prioritize implementation to align with the priorities identified within the Performance Work Statement.</p>
   </div>
 </div>